discordeno/discordeno/docs/src/djs.md

 }
 ```

 Let's take a minute and explain the differences here.
 The first thing you will probably notice is different is the `arguments` property.
 Discordeno provides the `arguments` property because it provides argument handling/parsing/validating internally.
 You don't need to be splitting the message content or going through and validating it yourself.
 All you do is tell Discordeno that you want a member and a reason.
 It will do the magic and hard work to get you that data before you even run the command.
 You just do `args.member` and you have access to the full member object.
-You can also see that aliases are created slightly different but it's not that huge a impact.
-The end functionality is the same.
 There are a lot more powerful aspects to Discordeno like arguments.
 Keep diving in and you will find all the wonderful tools available to give you the best developer experience possible.

 ### Need More Examples/Help